boxblinkracer/phpunuhi/README.md

 php vendor/bin/phpunuhi validate --configuration=./phpunuhi.xml
 ```

+### Validations

+#### 1. Invalid structure
+The command will check if all files of a translation set have the same structure.
+If not, you might have forgotten something ;)

+#### 2. Missing translations
+As soon as an empty string is found, the validation process will notify you about it.
+This helps against forgetting certain translations in any of your files.

 ## Export Command

 You can export your translations into a CSV file that can be passed on to an external translator or company.